miladrafiee/disir_package/README.md

 ## DiSiR outputs
 DiSiR will produce the following output files by default.
 1. ```expression_info.pdf``` Bubble plot illustrating max-normalized average expressions of the putative signaling pathway components per cell type (color of the circles), and fraction of cells expressing them within its corresponding cell type (size of the circles; adjusted by the total number of cells expressing the respective gene).
-2. ```Links.csv``` Significant ligand-receptor interactions, and their corresponding strengths, identigfied and by DiSiR.
+2. ```Links.csv``` Significant ligand-receptor interactions, and their corresponding strengths, identified by DiSiR.
 These interactions are the links of the resulting inetraction graph.
-3. ```Nodes.csv``` Cell types names associated with the identified LR intercations listed in the "Links.csv" file.
+3. ```Nodes.csv``` Cell type names associated with the identified LR intercations listed in the "Links.csv" file.
 4. ```Heatmap.csv``` and ```Heatmap.pdf``` Heatmap plot illustrating significant interactions between different cell types listed in rows and columns of the heatmaps.
 The color intensity in heatmap representation is associated with the strength of interactions between cell types.
 5. ```Heatmap_all_interactions.csv``` and ```Heatmap_all_interactions.pdf``` Heatmap plot illustrating all interactions between different cell types listed in rows and columns of the heatmaps.
 The color intensity in heatmap representation is associated with the strength of interactions between cell types.